hoaraujerome/k8s-homelab/README.md

 - Infrastructure as Code setup for 1 control plane node and 1 worker node
 - End-to-end automation: AMI building (Packer + Ansible), infrastructure provisioning (Terraform), and cluster bootstrapping
 - Secure access to the Kubernetes API server from the local machine
+- Devbox is used to streamline the development environment, making it easier to work consistently across my personal workstations.

 🚧 **Phase 2 is planned**, but its scope is yet to be defined.